ovh/docs/pages/platform/ai/notebook_tuto_11_yolov7/guide.en-gb.md

 ![image](images/new-object-container.png){.thumbnail}

 If you want to run it with the CLI, just follow this [guide](https://docs.ovh.com/gb/en/publiccloud/ai/cli/access-object-storage-data).
-You have to choose the region, the name of your container and the path where your data is located and use the following command:
+You have to choose the region, the name of your container and the path where your data is located and use the following commands.

 > [!warning]
 >